 Everyone has been keen to help and support the NHS during the lockdown, it is something that has united us throughout the pandemic, also people want a quality product, and at Brora this is something we pride ourselves on.

-For many wearing a face masks have become the norm, so of course there is an aesthetic element, why not wear something pretty, that lifts the spirits in these unusual times.
+For many wearing a face mask has become the norm so of course there is an aesthetic element.
+Why not wear something pretty that lifts the spirits in these unusual times.

 We hope our cotton face masks in Liberty fabric make wearing a face mask feel less clinical and we have been told by many they are the most comfortable face masks they have come across.
 We think they bring some comfort and they are certainly a talking point; staying safe and stylish whilst the pandemic is still around.

 Worn here by Alexandra Van Houtte, Helena Bonham Carter and Lady Amelia Windsor...